Natucoder/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Task 7 Create a script that creates a new global variable Name Best Value School.
 Task 8 Every addition to true knowledge is an addition to human power Task 9 Write a script that prints the result of POWER divided by DIVIDE, followed by a new line.
+Task 10 Write a script that displays the result of BREATH to the power LOVE